Stephen-Hamilton-C/SigmonLED-Arduino/README.md

   - The next three bytes are the red, green, and blue channels respectively.
 - `s`: (1 binary arg): Palette Stretch.
 This determines how much a palette is distributed across the LED strip.
   - A byte from 0 - 255.

+## License
+SigmonLED is licensed under the GNU General Public License v3.0.
+You can find the license details in the `LICENSE` file in the main branch.
+Feel free to repurpose, redistribute, and branch off this code anytime :D